SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 ![bgu used in command substitution for messaging subaccount](bgu-messaging.png)

+(In case you're interested in re-watching this section of the Developer Keynote, there's a link in the [Further reading and viewing](#furtherreading) section later.)

-In this post I wanted to explain what this `bgu` mechanism is and how it works, because it may be useful to you too.
+In this post I explain what this `bgu` mechanism is and how it works, because it may be useful to you too.
 Moreover, the background information and context should provide you with some extra knowledge about BTP and the command line interface tool, `btp`.

 ## Starting at a high level

 The `bgu` mechanism is actually a function in my shell environment, which calls a script called `btpguid`.
 This in turn uses the btp CLI to examine the global account's resource hierarchy and pick information out of it - specifically the GUID for a given resource name.
 Let's break that down.

-We can ask what `bgu` is with the Bash shell's `type` builtin, which itself is an opportunity for us to enjoy a little bit of meta:
+We can ask what `bgu` is with the Bash shell's `type` builtin.
+This itself is an opportunity for us to enjoy a little bit of meta before we start, by asking what the type of `type` is:

 ```bash
 ; type type